-NEW YORK (AP) -- Infant formula maker Mead Johnson Nutrition Co. says its Chinese subsidiary may have violated U.S. and local laws, including anti-bribery statutes.
+NEW YORK (AP) — Infant formula maker Mead Johnson Nutrition said its Chinese subsidiary may have violated U.S. and local laws, including anti-bribery statutes.

 Mead Johnson said in October that the Securities and Exchange Commission was looking into its business practices in China and said it was also conducting its own investigation.
-The company says some promotional spending violated its own policies, and it may have also broken the Foreign Corrupt Practices Act and local laws.
-The Glenview, Ill., company said Tuesday its investigation isn't over and it is discussing its inquiry with the SEC.
+The company disclosed Tuesday that some promotional spending violated its internal policies, and it may have also broken the Foreign Corrupt Practices Act and local laws.
+The Glenview, Ill., company said its investigation isn't over and it is discussing its inquiry with the SEC.